NEW YORK GAS LEASE

 Daily Production Rate of Natural Gas - this refers to how much a natural gas well is expected to produce....measured in million cubic feet per day (mmcf).
 Another rate of measurement is mcf = thousand cubic feet per day.

 Market Price for Natural Gas - the market price can fluctuate weekly based on supply and demand.
-In the mid-2000's natural gas prices spikeed up over $11.00 per mcf and are now hovering between $4.50-$5.50
+In the mid-2000's natural gas prices spiked up over $11.00 per mcf and are now hovering between $4.50-$5.50

 It is important to note that all gas wells produce natural gas on a declining curve - that is to say that over time, as natural gas is withdrawn, the production rate will continue to decline.
 In some cases, such as with Trenton Black River gas wells, the production rate can decline dramatically over the course of 3-5 years.
 In the case of Marcellus Shale wells, based on what is currently known, the wells are anticipated to have a much longer production life, anywhere from 20-30 years or more.